Amazon Self-Publishing Problems And Solutions For Authors

 If you are a new author, you could experience some problems with Amazon self-publishing.

 When you do something for the first time, it doesn’t always work out exactly as you planned.

 Some problems can be a result of rushing into publishing.

 1. You have two book sales pages on Amazon

-If you only publish a Kindle ebook version there is no problem.
+If you only publish a Kindle ebook version, there is no problem.
 Your book will appear within 24 hours.

 Many new authors are unaware that this is not normal.
-Two separate sales pages will create huge problems and confusion for you and your potential book buyers when you promote your book.
+Two separate sales pages will create problems and confusion for you and your potential book buyers when you promote your book.